keithalewis/fms_sqlite/README.md

 It provides `operator sqlite3_stmt*() const` to make it convenient to call any sqlite C API function by passing a `sqlite::stmt` object.
 This is another feature of this library that is almost as good as Rust linear types.
+Just make sure your `sqlite::db` and `sqlite::stmt` exist while operating on a datbase.

 Compile a SQL statement with `stmt.prepare(sql)` and call `stmt.bind(index, value)` to set `?` parameters if necessary.
 The index is 1-based.